 There is NO vent or direct exhaust valve.

 How long do the filters last?

-Just like N95's, our filters are designed to last 8 hours of active use before their filtration efficiency becomes reduced.
+Just like N95's, our filters are designed for 8 hours of active use, and their filtration efficiency may become reduced after that.

 If you wear your mask for about an hour a day, you'll likely want to change your filters every week.

 - $14 for 14 filters (7 pairs) – good for one week of all-day use or about one month of short daily trips.

 - $40 for 60 filters (30 pairs) – good for one month of all-day use or three months of short daily trips.